ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-2-2.md

-Chapter 2: The Science of Positivity: The Physiology of Positive Thinking
+The Physiology of Positive Thinking
 =========================================================================

 In this chapter, we'll explore the physiological effects of positive thinking on our body and overall health.